Skip to content

 What there is to write about.

-• The first community-led count of an invisible population
+• A community-led count of an invisible population

-224K Census-counted vs. ~1M actually here.
-NAR is the first attempt to close that gap from inside the community, not from the federal government.
+224K Census-counted vs. ~1M estimated.
+NAR is an effort to close that gap from inside the community, not from the federal government.

 • Albanian citizenship by descent

 Albania's 2020 Citizenship Law extends descent eligibility up to great-grandparent.
 Most American Albanians qualify and don't know it.
-The diaspora's largest legal entitlement story in a generation.
+A diaspora-wide legal-entitlement story that hasn't been reported.

 • The pizzeria-and-roofing economy